NoBirdInTree/Code_Report/README.md

 ## Extracurricular explorations through internships:

-### 1. My current RA works in the biomedical field.
-Details should be filled in early Dec.
+### 1. My most recent RA works in the biomedical field.
+Some miscellaneous stuff

 ### 2. G-dWOLS Analysis of Fire Suppression Methods' Effectiveness on Alberta Wildfires.
 (A well-written report and codes are given)